IowaDave/avr-dx/_posts/2024-05-06-evsys-blinking-without-thinking.md

 ### How Does It Differ from an Interrupt?

 Begin with similarity.
-Interrupts carry a signal from a peripheral to the CPU, which we may view here as a kind of peripheral.
+Interrupts carry a signal from a peripheral to the CPU, which we shall view here as a kind of peripheral.
 The CPU jumps right away to a block of code called an interrupt service routine (ISR).
 The code in an ISR certainly can control any of many other peripherals in the device.

 In that way, an interrupt is a particular kind of event targeting a single peripheral, the CPU, with its broad scope of effect across the entire microcontroller.
 But there are some differences.